CensoredUsername/unrpyc/README.md

                         useful when comparing dumps from different versions of Ren'Py.
 It should only be used if necessary, since it will cause loss of information such as line numbers.
-  --tag-outside-block   Always put SL2 'tag's on the same line as 'screen'
-                        rather than inside the block.
-This will break compiling with Ren'Py 7.3 and above, but is needed to get correct line numbers from some files compiled with older Ren'Py versions.
   --init-offset         Attempt to guess when init offset statements were used
                         and insert them.
 This is always safe to enable if the game's Ren'Py version supports init offset statements,